joash-dev/intrak_v2/docs/CHAPTER_4.md

 The INTRAK system successfully addresses the internship management challenges identified in Chapter 1 through a comprehensive web-based platform integrating NAS-based document storage.
 The systematic engineering design process followed throughout this project—from problem identification through iterative design, trade-off analysis, and rigorous testing—produced a robust solution aligned with institutional requirements and constraints.

-The selection of NAS-based storage architecture (Design 1) over cloud-based (Design 2) and local server storage (Design 3) alternatives emerged from quantitative trade-off analysis prioritizing data security, institutional control, and long-term sustainability.
+The selection of Hybrid Cloud with NAS storage architecture (Design 1) over cloud-based (Design 2) and local server storage (Design 3) alternatives emerged from quantitative trade-off analysis prioritizing data security, institutional control, and long-term sustainability.
 This design decision proves sound, as testing validates performance, security, and reliability within the campus network environment.

 The implementation adheres to established engineering standards (ISO 25010, ISO 27001) and incorporates industry best practices in web application security, database design, and user interface development.
 The technology stack selection (PostgreSQL, Node.js, React) provides a sustainable foundation with strong community support and clear upgrade paths.